PVahr/fluid_front_video_analysis/README.md

 * a violent "bwareaopen' function is applied, with a connectivity parameter of 20 000 or so.
 This works great to remove everything that is not the front itself, but may fail for your own specific video.
 If so, tweak it.
 * edge detection is done with the ''edge'' function of Matlab, using the standard 'sobel' method.
 Works for my video, but it might fail in your case; if so, tweak it till it works.
 * if tweaking the above 3 points does not make it work, maybe the problem is in the video: contrast and illumination must be already good to be able to analyse them
-* may fail on Windows due to wrong paths (/ instad of \, tested on Linux and Mac only)
+* may fail on Windows due to wrong paths (/ instad of backslash, tested on Linux and Mac only)
 * there is currently no background subtraction
 * it works only for RGB videos.
 For videos taken in grayscale you will have to manually remove all the "rgb2gray()" functions present in the code.
 * output are quite heavily compressed .avi videos.
 The code is not designed/tested on .tiff or more scientific/compressionless formats.